-Whether you’re a longtime resident of the region who wants to do some exploring, or a visitor from abroad hoping to absorb the land of the Blues, this plan for a road trip from Memphis to New Orleans offers the full, rich experience of the route.
+Whether you’re a longtime resident of the region who wants to do some exploring or a visitor from another part of the country hoping to absorb the land of the blues, this plan for a road trip from Memphis to New Orleans offers the full, rich experience of the route.
 Through sites that showcase the area’s history, culture, music, and food, you’ll get a deeper understanding of what makes the Mississippi Delta and these two major Southern cities such an integral part of the American South.

-While you could drive your car straight down I-55 for a 6 hour trip, you’ll have a much better experience if you take some extra time to explore the Mississippi Delta, mostly on US 61 South.
-The drive for this particular road trip plan is about 10 hours, not including time that you spend at each of the 9 stops.
+While you could drive your car straight down Interstate 55 for a six-hour trip, you’ll have a much more memorable experience if you take some extra time to explore the Mississippi Delta, mostly on U.S. 61 south.
+The drive for this particular road trip plan is about 10 hours, not including the time that you spend at each of the nine stops.

-The following is a general description of the route; using your GPS is recommended during your journey.
-Head south from Memphis on US-61 S towards Clarksdale with a stop in Tunica.
-Take US-278 W from...
-Clarksdale to Cleveland, then US-49E and back on US-61 through Greenwood and Vicksburg.
-For the final leg of your journey, travel on I-110 S to Acadian Thruway in Louisiana to Baton Rouge and then take I-10 E to New Orleans.
+Head south from Memphis on U.S. 61 toward Clarksdale, Mississippi, with a stop in Tunica.
+Take U.S. 278 west from Clarksdale to Cleveland, then U.S. 49 east and back... onto U.S. 61 through Greenwood and Vicksburg.
+For the final leg of your journey, travel on I-110 south to the Acadian Thruway in Louisiana to Baton Rouge and then take I-10 east to New Orleans.

 01 of 08

 Before you head south from Memphis, stop by the Blues Hall of Fame downtown to get some context and build a foundation for the music sites you’ll visit on your trip.
 The gallery-like museum, which opened in 2015, honors the 400 blues musicians, composers, and producers who have been inducted into the official Blues Hall of Fame over the years.